kmules1/kmules1.github.io/ecumene/index.md

 ## The Dattanese Kingdoms

 The Dattanese Kingdoms cover a large region northwest of the Greater Imperium, centered on the tropical Dattanese Islands and covering a cultural zone that stretches from Shashanka in the southeast to Samatat in the northwest and beyond.
+Many of the royal families trace their lineage, real or fictive, back to semilegendary Kings of Joidakhoni.

 ## The Fourteen of Greenstone